EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 "The maintenance started and (port authorities) sent a team of Syrian workers (but) there was no one supervising them when they entered to fix the holes," the security official said.

-During the work, sparks from the welding took hold and fire started to spread, the official said.
+During the work, sparks from welding took hold and fire started to spread, the official said.

 "Given that there were fireworks stored in the same hangar, after an hour a big fire was set off by the fireworks and that spread to the material that exploded when the temperature exceeded 210 degrees," the high-ranking security official said.